Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 - KONSTANZE RUDERT -

-After Ines Beyer became known to a wider public in 2015 with her participation in the group exhibition "Disegno.
-Drawing Art for the 21st Century" at the Kupferstich-Kabinett Dresden in 2015, the Leonhardi-Museum is showing "Handlungsspielraum", the artist's first solo exhibition with around 60 works from the years 2000 - 2017 with important loans from the Staatliche Graphische Sammlung München, the Kupferstich-Kabinett Dresden and the Kunstfonds des Freistaates Sachsen.
-The exhibition is accompanied by an extensive catalogue.
+Following Ines Beyer’s participation in the group exhibition ‘Disegno.
+Drawing for the 21st Century’ at the Kupferstich-Kabinett in Dresden, the Leonhardi Museum is now presenting ‘Handlungsspielraum’, the artist’s first solo exhibition, featuring around 60 works from the years 2000 – 2017, including key loans from the State Graphic Arts Collection in Munich, the Kupferstich-Kabinett in Dresden and the Art Fund of the Free State of Saxony.
+The exhibition is accompanied by a comprehensive catalogue.

 The artist was present at the opening.

-The exhibition and catalogue were funded by the Kulturstiftung des Freistaates Sachsen.
+The exhibition and catalogue were supported by the Cultural Foundation of the Free State of Saxony.

 KI generiert: Das Bild zeigt einen geräumigen, gut beleuchteten Kunstgalerie-Raum mit ausgestellten Bildern und Zeichnungen an den Wänden sowie zwei Vitrinentischen in der Nähe.
 Der Boden besteht aus hellem Holzparkett und das Ambiente wirkt modern und minimalistisch.Ausstellungsansicht | © Leonhardi-Museum / PR